How Can We Help?

 You can find the the current emergency tax rates here:

 How to get off Emergency Tax?

 The first step is for the employee to get a PPS number.
-This can be applied for at the Department of Social Protection.
+They can be apply for a PPS number at the Department of Social Protection.

 The next step is for the employee register with myAccount on the Revenue website here.

 The employee is the only person that can complete to above steps, you cannot do it for them as a payroll administrator.

 The final step is for the employee or the employer to register their employment with Revenue.
 The employee can do so under myAccount in the Jobs and Pensions section.

-Once an employee has a valid Revenue Payroll Notification, and is put unto Cumulative Tax Basis, then any excess tax deducted under the Emergency Tax rates will be refunded to the employee via payroll.
+An employee who has a valid Revenue Payroll Notification, and is on Cumulative Tax Basis, will be refunded excess tax deducted under the Emergency Tax rates via payroll.